Updated: Sep 6

 Serve yourself a cup!

 Transfer leftover tea into a jar and into the fridge for long-term storage.
-You can strain it from the roots and brew another batch right away...or later, or store it unstrained as it will extract more over its time in the fridge ~your choice, your rules!
+You can strain it from the roots and brew another batch right away, or store the tea with the roots.

-You can reheat another batch of tea at least 3 more times using the same method above, first with a little oil + and then simmer for 10 minutes.
+You can cook another batch of tea at least 2 more times using the same method above, first with a little oil + and then simmer for 10 minutes.
 Once the roots no longer have their bright colour and rather are a dull colour, dispose of them in the compost.
 Time for a fresh batch!

 Enjoy and stay warm,